DEFRA/defra-ai-sdlc/defra-ai-playbook/defra-ai-sdlc-playbook/workflow/workflow-product-requirements.md

 This section provides a structured approach to creating and refining product requirements for an AI-powered development workflow.
 Detailed and precise requirements are critical to ensuring successful feature development, especially in workflows that rely heavily on large language models (LLMs).

-It's possible, if not likely, you will spend up to 30% of workflow time on requirement generation and refinement.
+It's possible, if not likely, you will spend more than 30% of workflow time on requirement generation and refinement.
 The more time you spend on this step can significantly improve the efficiency and quality of the AI-powered development process and save time addressing issues later.

 ## 1. Understanding Prioritised Feature Requirements